 - Sept.
 2013 Introduces tritium removal technology to limit release of radionuclides into environment

 - Jan.
-2014 Acquires Vista Engineering Technologies, names Phil Ohl chief operating officer, and partners with UK's National Nuclear Laboratory to establish GeoMelt vitrification plant at Sellafield site
+2014 Acquires Vista Engineering Technologies and partners with UK's National Nuclear Laboratory to establish GeoMelt vitrification plant at Sellafield site